py-econometrics/maketables/docs/SupportedModelClasses.md

 If instead the package itself should not be changed, implement a custom extractor (such as maketables has for instance for statsmodels, PyFixest, or linearmodels) that follows the `ModelExtractor` protocol and register it in `maketables/extractors.py`.

-This approach requires implementing the extractor interface including:
-- `can_handle(model)`: Detect your model type
-- `coef_table(model)`: Extract coefficients
-- `stat(model, key)`: Extract statistics
-- Additional extraction (depvar, fixed effects, variable labels, etc.)

-See [Adding Methods](AddingMethods.ipynb) for a detailed guide on implementing a custom extractor.
+See [Adding Methods](AddingMethods.ipynb) for a guide on implementing a custom extractor.